- Posted by: adminbb

 Of course, trying to limit the notification to some employees but not others may not work.
 “Employers have to be cognizant that the information will get out to other folks,” Conn said.

 An employer may decide to notify all employees in the building where the infected person worked.
 If they feel confident that person had not been to any of the company’s other offices.
 “But if that’s unknown, at the risk of creating panic, the more employees you notify the better,” said Dan Stern, an attorney who represents employers in labor and employment matters for the law firm Dykema.

 In any case, notifying employees and others that someone they’ve been in contact with has tested positive for coronavirus must maintain the infected person’s privacy and confidentiality — no names or other identifying details should be given.

-“Employers have to balance the interest of sick employees with the interests of other employees and the company’s interest,” said John Bremen, managing director of HR consulting firm Willis Towers Watson.
+“Employers have to balance the interest of sick employees with the interests of other employees.
+Nevertheless the company’s interest,” said John Bremen, managing director of HR consulting firm Willis Towers Watson.

-Given the difficulties of getting tested and delays in getting results, many employees still may not be sure they have COVID-19 even if they’re symptomatic.
+Given the difficulties of getting test and delays in getting results..
+Many employees still may not be sure they have COVID-19 even if they’re symptomatic.
 Or they may know they were in direct contact with someone who tested positive for it.
-In that case, an employer may tell coworkers that a colleague might have been exposed but that there is no confirmation that that person has the virus, Conn said.
+In that case, an employer may tell coworkers that a colleague was exposed.
+However there may be no confirmation that that person has the virus, Conn said.